Can I Speed a 6200 or 5200 on the Net?

-G'day.
-I have a Performa 6220 CD, 32 MB RAM, 1 GB hard drive, 14.4 faxmodem, 603 processor (75 MHz), 17" Sony screen, and System 7.5.5.
+1998 – AH writes: G’day.
+I have a Performa 6220 CD, 32 MB RAM, 1 GB hard drive, 14.4 faxmodem, 603 processor (75 MHz), 17″ Sony screen, and System 7.5.5.
 I use it currently for Net surfing (exceedingly slow) and for various home projects (adequate).
 Is there anything to do to speed up Net travel?
-I've read this is essentially a fish weight since the 603 is the funnel hole.
-Appreciate any advice, comments, suggestions, prayers.

-That's the easy part to understand.
-Beyond that, the motherboard was designed in such a way that any data from serial ports (including the internal modem) had to go through the 603 CPU to reach memory - and vice versa.
+That’s the easy part to understand.
+Beyond that, the motherboard was designed in such a way that any data from serial ports (including the internal modem) has to go through the 603 CPU to reach memory – and vice versa.
 This means that any time you are printing or using the modem, the CPU is very busy handling data and may not have enough resources to keep up with typing, mouse movement, screen redraws, etc.

 In fact, the x200 series was the first family of Mac to be awarded the unwanted title of Road Apple.